CourseNotesBTH/DV2581/Cheat Sheet.md

   * Scatter: each thread reads one value and writes to multiple outputs (slow due to synchronization)
   * Gather: each thread reads from multiple values and write to a single data unit (fast, no synchronization)
 * Privatization
-  * Histograms - sum values into a histogram in parallel and conclude the separately
+  * Histograms - sum values into a histogram in parallel and conclude them sequentially
-  * Example: Counting the occurances of the letters in the alphabet in The Bible.
+  * Example: Counting the occurances of the letters in the alphabet in The Bible
 * Thread coarsening
   * Let each thread perform more work.
 If you have a million of threads, reduce to a hundred thousand and let the threads perform 10x the work.
 The idea is to lower overhead
 * Data layout transformation (to benefit from memory bursts)